Society-In-Shadow/ExpressedRealms/Readme.md

 DB_USER=
 DB_PASSWORD=

 # This is predefined with the mkcert command.
-DO NOT modify this
+# DO NOT modify this
 CERTIFICATE_PASSWORD=changeit

+# Local Sendgrid Key - Not an actual key, just
+# something to get the docker sendgrid working
+SENDGRID_API_KEY=SG.secret
 ```